AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/README.md

    - List of transactions (`evidence_id`, `sha256`)
    - Hash of the previous block
    - Hash of current block data
     - Ed25519 signature
-   - Public key for verification
+    - `signer_pub` (hex) embedded in the block for verification

 3. **Validation:**
    - GET `/api/v1/validate-chain` verifies:
      - Each block's hash matches its data
      - Each block links to the previous block (prev_hash matches)
-     - Each signature is valid (recoverable with public key)
+      - Each signature is validated using the `signer_pub` embedded in the block
    - If any tampering is detected, validation fails

 ### Anchors